shutter-network/shutterized-gnosis-chain-workshop/README.md

 ![QR code](./qrcode.png)

-## Register Your Validator

-Download the validator registration script here and follow the instructions: https://github.com/NethermindEth/shutter-validator-registration

 ## Send Your First Shutterized Transaction

 1. Add the _Encrypting RPC Server_ for Chiado to your wallet (for Metamask, click "Settings" -> "Networks" -> "Add Network" -> "Add a network manually").
 Use the following settings: